Regulatory actions for December 24, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Avita.
+Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Accord, Celltrion, CSL Berhing, Everest, Eli Lilly, Innovent, Mesoblast, Merck.

 Briefs